Revision Rhinoplasty Before & After

 For those seeking an aesthetic improvement after a primary rhinoplasty procedure, it is also important to remember that the nose will continue to change as it heals.
 It can take months for the nose to completely settle into its new form, thus a revision nose surgery should not be scheduled before the nose has thoroughly healed – usually 12-18 months post-procedure.

 Ideal candidates for a revision nose job are looking to improve the results of previous rhinoplasty surgery and have realistic expectations of what the procedure can accomplish.
 In the case of revision rhinoplasty, it is necessary to build a good rapport with the right surgeon to ensure that your goals can be met.
-Dr. Westreich recognizes the importance of communication with the patient, and understands the delicacy of the procedure.
+Dr. Westreich recognizes the importance of communication with the patient, and understands the delicateness of the situation.

 Because a precise assessment of the problem or nasal deformity is necessary, revision rhinoplasty is an extremely difficult procedure to perform.
 In his NYC practice, Dr. Westreich focuses solely on aesthetic facial and reconstructive surgery, making him highly experienced in rhinoplasty procedures.
 Dr. Westreich has the expertise to identify correctable defects, as well as has the surgical skill to fix them.
-As a rhinoplasty specialist, Dr. Westreich has pioneered new methods to use in nose job surgeries.
-Dr. Westreich will occasionally opt to use dermal fillers such as Juvederm®, Radiesse® or Restylane® to correct minor irregularities in a previously performed rhinoplasty.
-Sometimes this is used as the primary treatment, while other times, it is used to show the patient how a result will appear after surgery.

 If you are in NYC and are not content with the outcome of your primary rhinoplasty procedure, contact us at our New York office for a consultation.
 Dr. Westreich can review your case and determine if you are an ideal candidate for revision rhinoplasty.